 Things to do in Portsmouth

-Emirate’s Spinnaker Tower, the city’s most prominent landmark, sits proudly overlooking Portsmouth harbour and is a must-do if you’re on holiday in the area.
-Its unique sail-like shape is visible up to 23 miles away and the Spinnaker’s viewing deck offers fantastic sights of Portsmouth Historic Dockyard, the city centre and surrounding area.
+Emirate’s Spinnaker Tower, which is the city’s most prominent landmark, sits proudly overlooking the harbour and is a must-do if you’re on holiday in the area.
+It has a unique sail-like shape, and is visible from up to 23 miles away.
+The Spinnaker’s viewing deck offers fantastic panoramic views of Portsmouth Historic Dockyard, the city centre, and the surrounding area.

-For a whole new perspective of the harbour, head to the 1,100m viewing deck and brave The Sky Walk – three layers of glass just 60mm in depth, but strong enough to hold 288 stone!
-Why not combine your trip in the sky with high tea at its Clouds café, or a glass of bubbly to celebrate something special?
+For a whole new perspective of the harbour, head to the 1,100m viewing deck and brave The Sky Walk – three layers of glass just 60mm in depth, but strong enough to hold 288 stones!
+Why not combine your trip up into the sky with a delicious high tea at the Spinnaker Tower Clouds Café

 The Mary Rose Museum